 Basketball Manawatu helps provide support and training opportunities for people interested in helping referee.

-We have several dedicated volunteer who look after our referees and can walk them through the different stages of development for our officials:
+We have several dedicated volunteers who look after our referees, and can walk them through the different stages of development for our officials:

-Life Member Willie Bryant, has overall oversight of our Referee programme.
+Life Member – Willie Bryant, has overall mentoring role of our Referee programme.

-If you are interested in becoming a referee and would like to be involved this year, 2022, please see our flyer (click here) and come along to our 2022 Winter League meeting to be held at CET arena on Monday, 28 March 2022.
+If you are interested in becoming a referee and would like to be involved this year, 2023, please see our flyer (click here) and come along to our 2023 Winter League meeting that we shall be holding in the very near future.
 We would love to see you there.
 Already a qualified referee?
 We want to see you too!
 Food and drink will be provided.

 Prior to attending our meeting, please could you click on the link here to register!